seanbutler/return_tuple_tut/README.md

 We have become so well trained into returning single values over the years that this may seem weird, but give it a go and see how your code adjusts. i bet it will become more generic.

-The full code for this tutorial is available here [https://github.com/seanbutler/return_tuple_tut](https://github.com/seanbutler/return_tuple_tut)
+The full code for this tutorial is available here [https://github.com/seanbutler/return_tuple_tut](https://github.com/seanbutler/return_tuple_tut).
+This and other tutorials are on my blog https://www.seanbutler.net/

 Good Luck.
 Any questions, message me.
 Am happy to help.